 NATURAL FOODS MEET SUSTAINABLE FASHION: HOW TO TIE-DYE YOUR T-SHIRT AT HOME

 Oh!
 And by the way!
-Did you know by upcycling your clothes, you could help save 12 kilograms of CO2 per month?
-Channelling your inner artist through natural tie-dye is just an added benefit to help put you in Mother Nature’s good books!
+Did you know by upcycling your clothes, you can help save 12 kilograms of CO2 per month?
+Channeling your inner artist through natural tie-dye is just an added benefit to help put you in Mother Nature’s good books!

 Here are our natural tie-dye picks for the season.
 Learn how to tie-dye your clothes at home.